 - Hershey’s makes chocolate syrup that goes well with chocolates-flavoured baked goods

-Therefore, they both collaborated on a matching element of their products that would strtageically market their products as better valued.
+Therefore, they collaborated on a matching element of their products that would strategically market them as better value.

 National To Local Co-Branding